 I am English and my husband is French .
 We moved here from England 12 years ago.
 We have about three hectares of land.
 As we are in a valley most of it is woodland with an area of meadow and a large vegetable and flower garden.
 We work as gardeners so our garden is very important and totally organic.
 We cut the meadow once or twice a year to encourage wildflowers.
 In the winter we cut our own wood, coppice and try to manage it for wildflowers.
 We have a Jack Russell called Priska, 1 cat, two chickens, lots of ducks, bees and incredible insects and butterflies ..

 Creating/ Cooking family meals

 Help around the house

 Meal times are important, a time to talk and learn from each other.we are a mix of english culture and french.

 June we start cutting the grass in the meadow.
-The garden is open on Sundays so we weed and deadhead.
 Paths in the woods are overgrown and need attention.

-July, the garden is open on Sundays so we continue to weed and dead head.
-We cut some more of the meadow and clear the brambles in the woods.
+July, We cut some more of the meadow and clear the brambles in the woods.
 Vegetables to be picked and jam making.

 August is generally hot.
-The house needs attention, we hope to renovate the bathroom.
+The house needs attention, a good clean and windows and doors need wood protection.
 More fruit and vegetables from the garden.
 The banks of the stream need attention and more of the meadow needs to be cut

 September, seed collection, fruit and veg to be dealt with.
 Fire wood needs to be brought in for winter